toolprint/vibekit/packages/dashboard/README.md

-# Vibekit Analytics Dashboard
+# @vibe-kit/dashboard

 A real-time analytics dashboard for monitoring AI-assisted coding sessions with Vibekit CLI.
+This is a standalone npm package that provides a Next.js-based dashboard.

 ## Overview